jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 In the same way all plants require a seed or a kernel to grow, any computer operating system must contain a kernel.
 This is a small piece of code that forms the core of your operating system.
 You the user will not interact with the kernel, but devices you use, like a keyboard, mouse, touchscreen, or a Wi-Fi network card will do so when you take any action on the system.
 How do the devices talk to the kernel?
 They speak to the kernel via *device drivers*.
 The figure above describes a two way flow of data; the user interacts with the operating system and the operating system, via drivers, interacts with the kernel.
 The kernel is the hardware abstraction layer that handles all interfaces from the operating system to the hardware.
 Without the concept of device drivers and a kernel, each manufacturer's computer would have to be custom built to communicate with the CPU.
 The kernel abstracts away this concern.
 The majority of operating system code and drivers is built in C or C++.

 Take the Windows operating system for instance in which you have just one version, 7, 8, 10, etc. etc.  How many of you have an AMD processor?
 Have an Intel processor?
 What kind of network card or motherboard brand?
 You may not even know off the top of your head.
 There is no need to know because of the Windows kernel or Linux Kernel abstracts these differences away.

 ### Programming Language and Compiler Tools

 Once you have a kernel to interface with the hardware, you need a programming lanugage or standard library that will let you build tools and code libraries to put the system to use.
 In Unix and Linux most system tools and commands are built using the C language.
 These tools such as gcc (GNU C Compuler) help you to compile and build other tools and programs.

 ### User Interface and User Tools

 All operating systems need a way for a user to interface with the kernel.
 This is where the *shell* and *user applications* (sometimes called user-land) come into play.
 The shell is a way for the user to send commands to the operating system--which executes these commands through the kernel and returns output to your screen.
 Unix originally didn't have a graphical user interface but it always had a shell, which we will cover more about in chapter 5.
 Even after CRT monitors became prevalent the GUI command line shell still was the standard interface.
 X Windows is the standard windowing toolkit that allows for GUIs, *Graphical User Interfaces* to exist across Linux and Unix and will be covered more in chapter 5.

 User tools include all tooling or commands (executable binaries) needed to function in an operating system: copy, delete, move, make directory, kill a process, open a text editor to modify a file, issue a compile command to the C compiler, redirect output from the screen to a file, etc, etc.

 User applications like a web browsers and email clients are seen as user created tooling that is an amalgamation of many smaller tools to accomplish a larger task.
 With out these user tools and user interface, your computer would be essentially useless with no way to interact with it.

-#### Linux is the same as Unix but...
+#### Linux is the same as Unix-kind of

 Based on these three component we see that Unix is a complete operating system, but Linux is not.
 Linux just a kernel, missing items 2 and 3 from the above list.
 Despite this, you will hear people refer to it as an operating system.
 Depending on your audience you need to know both facets.
 The Linux kernel plus someone else's *User Interface and User Tools* plus a *Programming Language* and *Compiler Tools* makes up a Linux distribution or simply called for short a *Linux distro*.